cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-connector.md

 * `--acratranslator_connection_host`

-  IP or domain to AcraTranslator daemon
+  IP/domain of AcraTranslator daemon.
-  Default is `"0.0.0.0"`
+  Default is `"0.0.0.0"`.

 * `--acratranslator_connection_port`

-  Port of AcraTranslator daemon
+  Port of AcraTranslator daemon.
-  Default is `9696`
+  Default is `9696`.

 * `--acratranslator_connection_string`

-  Connection string to AcraTranslator like grpc://0.0.0.0:9696 or http://0.0.0.0:9595
+  Connection string to AcraTranslator like `grpc://0.0.0.0:9696` or `http://0.0.0.0:9595`.

 * `--acratranslator_securesession_id`

-  ID that will be sent during secure session handshake with AcraServer.
+  ID that will be sent during secure session handshake with AcraTranslator.
   Default is `acra_translator`.

 * `--http_api_enable`